AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/react/integrate/theme.md

   // Modified by theme
   const light = useLightTheme(palette);
-  // Modify the rounded corner size of the message bubble border light.cornerRadius.bubble = ["extraSmall"];
+  // Modify the border radius of the message bubble light.cornerRadius.bubble = ["extraSmall"];

   return (